 Valpolicella is, as stated above, a series of hills and valleys bordered by Lake Garda to the west and Verona to the south.
 The conditions here for winemaking, with the cool breezes from the lake moderating the very strong sunlight at the height of summer, are among the most congenial in Italy, especially for those vineyards of sufficient altitude to rise above the damp fog which settles in the valley floors.
 The soils, too, are extremely propitious, very varied but consisting mostly of clay, calcareous soils, chalky soils and limestones, all of which are especially suited to the long ripening seasons required to produce wines with the trademark acidity of the wines of Valpolicella.

 The region is divided into three main regions – the oldest area, the historic Valpolicella Classica, to the west; the area of Valpantena in the central north; and the largest area of Valpolicella Allargata (or simply Valpolicella Doc) extending to the south and east.
-For more on the region, why not check out our dedicated blog post on the Valpolicella region here?

 But getting back to those raisins…